 It is not only children that create problems.
 Dogs do not like to be hugged and overwhelmed by adults they do not know.
 How would you feel if a stranger in the streets came up and started hugging on you, putting their face in yours, and rubbing you vigorously around the head?

 So teach your guests to basically ignore your dog at first and when they do say ‘Hi’; do it gently, slowly and stroke calmly under the chin.
 If he does not wish to be greeted by anyone, or he is good at ‘training’ guests to give him food, inform your guests of this and ask them to ignore him at all times.

 Give your dog a stress-free zone like his crate or a quiet room

 Have a quiet room or, if he is happy and quiet in his crate, use this to give him a break or to be secure throughout the happenings.
 Don’t forget him though.
 Remember he still has to go to the bathroom occasionally.

 If he is loose and part of the party, watch for stressful behavior.
 Standing tall, ears and tail erect, hackles raised, submissive posture but lip curled, excessive yawning, fixed eye contact, and if you know your dog, other signs of stress and possible reactivity.
 When you see these signs take him to a quiet room or his crate.
 Have a big sign on the door of either stating – “My room, do not touch, talk or stare.
 AND, do not let me out without permission from Mom or Dad.”

 Use a leash both indoors and out so you will be in control should the unexpected arise

-And as a last point, if your dogs suddenly begins to behave differently, appears lethargic, has difficulty eliminating, appears as if in discomfort get him to a vet to check he has not eaten something he should not have.
+And as the last point, if your dogs suddenly begin to behave differently, appears lethargic, has difficulty eliminating, appears as if in discomfort get him to a vet to check he has not eaten something he should not have.
 Blockage items and poison substances for dogs, such as raisins and chocolate, are often everywhere in the holidays.